|

 deliciously scandalous

-time with its cover portrait, Reynolds' "Mrs. Abington as Miss Prue," showing the famous actress
+spirit of this time with its cover, Reynolds' portrait of "Mrs. Abington as Miss Prue," the famous actress

 that punctuate the general introduction.
 (What changes do they trace?)